-In this paper we document developments in housing affordability in Ireland between 2006 and 2016, with a particular emphasis on the distribution of housing costs across different types of households.
+In this paper we document developments in housing affordability in Ireland between 2005-2015, with a particular emphasis on the distribution of housing costs across different types of households.
 Building on previous work at the aggregate level, the use of SILC microdata enables us to split households according to their age, region, household composition and their position in the income distribution.
 Below we summarise the key findings.

-In Section III we establish that, on average, households were paying approximately one-fifth of their income on housing costs in 2016, only a very slight increase from 2006.
-However, what is clear from our analysis is that although housing affordability challenges are not universal, simply looking at average housing cost-to-income ratios masks the fact that certain groups do face significant affordability challenges.
+In Section 3 we establish that on average, households were paying approximately one fifth of their income on housing costs in 2015, only a very slight increase from 2005.
+However, what is clear from our analysis is that although housing affordability challenges are not universal, simply looking at average housing cost to income ratios masks the fact that certain groups do face significant affordability challenges.
 In particular, households in the private rental sector, those living in Dublin (and the surrounding commuter regions) and those on low incomes face the greatest challenges.
-Indeed, households in the lowest 25 per cent of the income distribution were paying between two-fifths to more than one half of their income on average on housing costs, depending on tenure, as compared to one-fifth on average.
+Indeed, households in the lowest 25 per cent of the income distribution were paying on average two fifths of their income on housing costs as compared to just under one-fifth on average.

-Furthermore, although we only observe a very modest rise in overall housing payment-to-income ratios between 2006 and 2016, in the mortgage market the repayment-to-income ratio has increased considerably for low income households between 2008 and 2016.
+Furthermore, although we only observe a very modest rise in overall housing payment to income ratios between 2005-2015, in the mortgage market, the repayment to income ratio has increased considerably for low income households between 2008 and 2015.
 Many of these households took out mortgages under very loose credit conditions during the boom which left few buffers available for such households to absorb shocks.

 We find that throughout the period under evaluation, low income households (bottom 25 per cent of the income distribution) who are in the private rental sector have always faced high housing payments.
-While rental price inflation has been high in the very recent period, the fact that low income households in the private rental market always faced high average rental costs suggests affordability challenges are structural rather than cyclical in nature i.e. they are not just a product of recent price rises which have undoubtedly compounded affordability pressures.
+While rental price inflation has been high in the very recent period, the fact that low income households in the private rental market always faced high average rental costs suggests affordability challenges are structural rather than cyclical in nature i.e. they are not just a product of recent price rises which have undoubtedly compounded affordability pressures

-The notable difference in the average cost of housing across groups of households begs the question: how do we define housing affordability in Ireland such that any definition would capture these specific at-risk groups.
+The notable difference in the average cost of housing across groups of households begs the question: how do we define housing affordability in Ireland such that any definition would capture these specific at risk groups.
 To address this issue, we look to international experience.
-In Section IV we take two internationally applied benchmarks for high housing costs and explore the share and composition of Irish households that would be covered by such definitions.
-First, using a simple housing payment-to-income ratio threshold of 30 per cent, we show that in 2016, 16 per cent of households had high housing costs, but this figure was double for private renters and more than 75 per cent for households in the lowest quarter of the income distribution.
+In Section 4 we take two internationally applied benchmarks for high housing costs and explore the share and composition of Irish households that would be covered by such definitions.
+First, using a simple housing payment to income ratio threshold of 30 per cent, we show that in 2014-2015 16 per cent of households had high housing costs, but this figure was double for private renters and 70 per cent for households in the lowest quarter of the income distribution.
 It was particularly acute for renters in the Dublin region.
-We also clearly find that households with housing cost-to-income ratios greater than 30 per cent are more likely to be in economic strain such as persistent poverty, payment arrears, and have few resources left after housing costs.
+We also clearly find that households with housing costs to income greater than 30 per cent are more likely to be in economic strain such as persistent poverty, payment arrears, and have few resources left after housing costs.